svx/zopyx.plone.persistentlogger/docs/source/README.rst

 ``level``.
 Sorting on ``level`` is accomplished only on the lexicographical ordering of the ``level`` values.

-The logs can be view through-the-web through the URL http://host/path/to/object/@@persistent-log .
+You can view the logs *through-the-web* through the URL http://host/path/to/object/@@persistent-log.
-The logs can be clear using the URL http://host/path/to/object/@@persistent-log-clear.
+You can clear the logs using the URL http://host/path/to/object/@@persistent-log-clear.

 Both URLs require the permission of modify the related object.

 All logs can be searched, sorted and filtered individually based on the Datatables.net